Ayo Technology

-"Ayo Technology" is the fourth single from 50 Cent's third album, Curtis.
+"Ayo Technology" is the fourth single from 50 Cent's third album, Curtis (2007).
 It was released on July 24, 2007.
 The song, featuring Justin Timberlake and vocals from Timbaland, who also produced the song along with Danja, has peaked at number five on the Billboard Hot 100.
 Internationally, the song peaked within the top ten of the charts in many countries, including Australia, Denmark and the United Kingdom.
 The song has since been covered by Milow, a Belgian singer-songwriter whose version was successful in a number of countries, including Belgium, Spain, Germany, Italy, and the Netherlands.
-The song was also covered by Katerine Avgoustakis, another Belgian singer, whose version was very successful in various Central and Eastern European countries, particularly in Poland.
+The song was also covered by Greek-Belgian singer Katerine Avgoustakis.

 Background

 HipHopDX reported that the song was renamed three times.
 It was first titled "Ayo Pornography" when it first leaked in May 2007, then "Ayo Technology" in June, and then "She Wants It" by July.
 Finally, the song title was reverted to "Ayo Technology."
 The song features Justin Timberlake and Timbaland.
 In 2008, it was nominated for a Grammy for Best Rap Song.
 As revealed within its lyrics, "Ayo Technology" puts a strong emphasis on hot-blooded sexual fantasies, explicit body movements, and wild festivities at nightclubs.